riok/mapperly/docs/docs/configuration/reusing-mapping-configurations.md

 ## Restrictions

-This attribute can only include such mapping configurations that are in the same class.
-Currently, configurations from other classes cannot be included.
+- This attribute can only include mapping configurations defined in the same class.
+Configurations from other classes currently cannot be included.

-This attribute only uses a mapping if the mapped types are the same or base types of the mapped type.
+- The attribute only reuses a mapping if the mapped types are the same or a base type of the mapped type.

-If the attribute includes such configuration that causes collision, then it is reported as an error.
+- If the attribute includes configurations that cause a collision, it is reported as an error.

 ## Diagnostics

-If an `IncludeMappingConfigurationAttribute` refers to an ambiguous mapping configuration (e.g., multiple configurations exist with the same name), the mapper will emit RMG062 to help you resolve the ambiguity.
+If an `IncludeMappingConfigurationAttribute` refers to an ambiguous mapping configuration (e.g., multiple configurations exist with the same name), the mapper emits RMG062 to help you resolve the ambiguity.
-This configuration only considers the compatible mappings.